-After all four agencies had their lists compiled, sorted and calculated for carriers’ scores, the scores are then tallied up and averaged for the carriers.
-Another example, let’s say XYZ insurance company was in the 90th percentile for A.M.
+To provide you with a specific scenario, let’s say XYZ insurance company was in the 90th percentile for A.M.
 Best, the 85th percentile for Fitch and the 80th percentile for Moody’s, the average of the three would be a Comdex score of 85 (90+85+80=255, 255/3=85).

 While, once again, this can’t be the only number you can rely on, it does help to find what percentile a company is in with a somewhat fair amount of data.